Skip to contents

 ...

-Subset conditions compatible with dplyr::filter. coxph will be fitted on this subset only.
+(optional) subset conditions compatible with dplyr::filter. coxph will be fitted on this subset only.
 This argument can be useful to create a subset of data for analysis when a trial consists of more than two arms.
 By default, it is not specified, all data will be used to fit the model.
-More than one condition can be specified in ..., e.g., fitCoxph(formula, 'pbo', data, 'less', 'log hazard ratio', arm %in% c('pbo', 'low dose'), pfs > 0.5), which is equivalent to: fitCoxph(formula, 'pbo', data, 'less', 'log hazard ratio', arm %in% c('pbo', 'low dose') & pfs > 0.5).
+More than one condition can be specified in ..., e.g., fitCoxph(formula, 'pbo', data, 'less', 'log hazard ratio', arm %in% c('pbo', 'low dose'), x > 0.5), which is equivalent to: fitCoxph(formula, 'pbo', data, 'less', 'log hazard ratio', arm %in% c('pbo', 'low dose') & x > 0.5).
+Note that if more than one treatment arm are present in the data after applying filter in ..., models are fitted and tested for placebo verse each of the treatment arms.

 tidy